Cyborg (DC Comics): Deaths and rebirths

-Shortly after this, Nightwing revealed he had cloned Vic's body, and by flowing the Omegadrome through the clone, Vic regained his human form, but still had the abilities of the Omegadrome.
+Shortly after this, Nightwing revealed he had cloned Victor's body, and by flowing the Omegadrome through the clone, Victor regained his human form, but still had the abilities of the Omegadrome.
 He often used the Omegadrome to recreate his original look in battle.
-With his newfound humanity, Vic took a leave of absence, moving first to L.A. with Beast Boy and then to Central City.
-While in Central City, Vic was involved in one of the Thinker's schemes, helping Wally hack the Thinker's attempt to plug himself into the minds of Central City's population so that Wally could outthink his opponent, though Vic lost the abilities of the Omegadrome in the process.
+With his newfound humanity, Victor took a leave of absence, moving first to Los Angeles with Beast Boy and then to Central City.
+While in Central City, Victor was involved in one of the Thinker's schemes, helping Wally hack the Thinker's attempt to plug himself into the minds of Central City's population so that Wally could outthink his opponent, though Victor lost the abilities of the Omegadrome in the process.

 Mentor

-Vic mentored the new incarnation of the Teen Titans, consisting mainly of sidekicks, most of whom have taken over the identities of former members (i.e. Tim Drake, the third Robin, instead of Dick Grayson, the original Robin and Titans leader), as well as stalwarts such as Starfire, Raven, and Beast Boy, where they have fought enemies such as Deathstroke, Brother Blood, Doctor Light, The Titans Tomorrow, and a brainwashed Superboy and Indigo during a team up with the Outsiders in the Insiders storyline.
-In the end, Cyborg was the only one capable of standing up to Dr. Light, thanks to his solar shields, although he makes it clear that he only won the fight because the rest of the Titans had softened Light up first.
+Victor mentored the new incarnation of the Teen Titans, consisting mainly of sidekicks, most of whom have taken over the identities of former members (i.e. Tim Drake, the third Robin, instead of Dick Grayson, the original Robin and Titans leader), as well as stalwarts such as Starfire, Raven, and Beast Boy.
+They have fought enemies such as Deathstroke, Brother Blood, Doctor Light, the Titans Tomorrow, and a brainwashed Superboy and Indigo during a team up with the Outsiders in the Insiders storyline.
+Cyborg was the only one capable of standing up to Light thanks to his solar shields, though he makes it clear that he only won the fight because the rest of the Titans had softened Light up first.